kuanrcl/mysql-migration/lab5/README.md

 SELECT /*+ SET_VAR(use_secondary_engine = OFF) */  airline.airlinename,
 AVG(datediff(departure,birthdate)/365.25) as avg_age,
 count(*) as nb_people
+FROM
-FROM booking, flight, airline, passengerdetails
+booking, flight, airline, passengerdetails
+WHERE
-WHERE booking.flight_id=flight.flight_id AND
+booking.flight_id=flight.flight_id AND
 airline.airline_id=flight.airline_id AND
 booking.passenger_id=passengerdetails.passenger_id AND
 country IN ('GERMANY', 'SPAIN', 'GREECE')
-GROUP BY airline.airlinename
+GROUP BY
+airline.airlinename
+ORDER BY
-ORDER BY airline.airlinename, avg_age
+airline.airlinename, avg_age
 LIMIT 10;
 ```
-The query will take around 12s to complete just like what we saw in Lab 3 (../lab3/README.MD)
+The query will take around 13s to complete just like what we saw in [Lab 3](../lab3/README.md)

 ![php-mds](images/php-mds.png)